 One of the outcomes of this type of program is the stronger sense of community created by having students spend more time, and find more connections, with each other.
 However, whenever students spend more time working and socializing together personalities become a factor.
 Students may ”oversocialize” and spend more energy on their social activities than their academics.
 Cliques may form.
 This may be especially true in a Living/Learning Community where students also live together as well as study together.

 College students, and their parents, should think carefully about whether a Learning Community is right for them.
-Although, for most students, the advantages may seem to outweigh the disadvantages, this type of learning may not be right for every student.
-It is important that college parents talk to their students and help them consider whether this is the right learning environment.
+Although, for most students, the advantages outweigh the disadvantages, this type of learning may not be right for every student.
+It is important that parents talk to their students and help them consider whether this is the right learning environment for them.
 Investigate carefully the type of Learning Community your student’s college offers.
-Learning Communities can offer exciting possibilities and provide significant rewards for students who enter them understanding what the realities of such a program are and what will be expected of those participating.
+Learning Communities can offer exciting possibilities and provide significant rewards for students who enter them understanding what the program is and what will be expected of those participating.
 Parents can help students understand the realities of Learning Communities so that they may make an informed decision.